aritrac/WebDeveloper/ReadMe.txt

 The Exercise3 contains the solution of the Tables module in which we build a Pokemon table to understand tables better

 The Exercise4 contains the solution of the Forms module in which we use form and various inputs and validations to build a dummy form which can be submitted

+The Exercise5 contains the solution of the CSS module in which we use CSS styling and CSS selectors to apply style to a HTML skeleton